 Prune Celeste Cherry trees for the first few years after planting to ensure a healthy, natural shape with a strong branch structure.
 Your tree should have one central leader and several side shoots.
 Straight after planting, trim the main stem back to approximately 120cm and the remove the lowest laterals, allowing at least 50cm of clear stem.
 Carry out this formative pruning in early spring.

-To maintain a strong branch structure, you should aim to have 7 or 8 main branches which are well spaced, allowing enough light and air inside the canopy.
+To maintain a strong branch structure, aim to have 7 or 8 main branches which are well spaced, allowing enough light and air inside the canopy.
+Prune any crossing, damaged or diseased branches, whilst making sure the overall form of your tree is balanced and attractive.
 Stone fruit trees, such as cherries should be pruned in summer when they are stronger and less susceptible to disease.
-During summer, prune any crossing, damaged or diseased branches, all the while, making sure the overall form of your tree is balanced and attractive.

 Gift trees and those required by a specific date can be accommodated with pleasure, although we accept no legal responsibility for late deliveries.